shanevanheerden/shanevanheerden.github.io/_posts/2019-10-23-generalised_linear_models.md

 ## 4. Constructing a generalised linear model

 Consider a classification or regression problem in which the objective is to predict some target variable $y$ as a function of the explanatory variables $\mathbf{x}$.
-In order to derive a GLM for this problem, McCullagh and Nelder [4] formally proposed the establishment of three model assumptions (or components):
+In order to derive a GLM for this problem, McCullagh and Nelder<d-cite key="McCullagh1989"></d-cite> formally proposed the establishment of three model assumptions (or components):

 1. A *random component*: Given a matrix of features $\mathbf{X}$ parameterised by $\mathbf{\beta}$, the target variables $\mathbf{y}$ are characterised by a probability distribution that belongs to the exponential family with canonical parameter $\mathbf{\eta}$, written as $\mathbf{y}\mid\mathbf{X};\mathbf{\beta}\sim$ ExpFamily($\mathbf{\eta}$).
 2. A *systematic component*: The linear combination of the input features $\mathbf{X}$ produces a linear predictor $\mathbf{\eta}=\mathbf{X}\mathbf{\beta}$.